armory/docs/content/en/docs/installation/system-requirements.md

 * **Minimum version**: 1.16
 * **Maximum version**: 1.20
 <!-- track EKS versions -->
-To install Armory Enterprise, use the Armory Operator (a Kubernetes operator) or Halyard.
+To install Armory Enterprise, use the Armory Operator (a Kubernetes operator).
 Note that you must be able to apply Kubernetes manifests, either directly using `kubectl` commands from your machine or another method.

 Armory does not produce marketplace specific images that can be used by different certified Kubernetes offerings.